Woolly mammoth: Life history

-The lifespan of mammals is related to their size, and since modern elephants can reach the age of 60 years, the same is thought to be true for woolly mammoths, which were of a similar size.
-The age of a mammoth can be roughly determined by counting the growth rings of its tusks when viewed in cross section, but this does not account for its early years, as these are represented by the tips of the tusks, which are usually worn away.
+The lifespan of mammals is related to their size.
+Since modern elephants can reach the age of 60 years, the same is thought to be true for woolly mammoths, which were of a similar size.
+The age of a mammoth can be roughly determined by counting the growth rings of its tusks when viewed in cross-section, but this does not account for its early years, as these are represented by the tips of the tusks, which are usually worn away.
 In the remaining part of the tusk, each major line represents a year, and weekly and daily ones can be found in between.
 Dark bands correspond to summers, so determining the season in which a mammoth died is possible.
-The growth of the tusks slowed when foraging became harder, for example during winter, during disease, or when a male was banished from the herd (male elephants live with their herds until about the age of 10).
+The growth of the tusks slowed when foraging became harder, for example, during winter, during disease, or when a male was banished from the herd (male elephants live with their herds until about the age of 10).
 Mammoth tusks dating to the harshest period of the last glaciation 25–20,000 years ago show slower growth rates.

 Woolly mammoths continued growing past adulthood, like other elephants.
 Unfused limb bones show that males grew until they reached the age of 40, and females grew until they were 25.
 The frozen calf "Dima" was 90 cm tall when it died at the age of 6–12 months.
-At this age, the second set of molars would be in the process of erupting, and the first set would be worn out at 18 months of age.
+At this age, the second set of molars would erupt, and the first set would be worn out at 18 months of age.
 The third set of molars lasted for 10 years, and this process was repeated until the final, sixth set emerged when the animal was 30 years old.
 When the last set of molars was worn out, the animal would be unable to chew and feed, and it would die of starvation.
 A study of North American mammoths found that they often died during winter or spring, the hardest times for northern animals to survive.